dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 #### FRR-MAS-EX-01

-> Providers MAY include documentation of _information resources_ beyond the _cloud product_, or even entirely outside the scope of FedRAMP, in a FedRAMP assessment and authorization package supplement; these resources will not be FedRAMP authorized and MUST be clearly marked and separated from the _cloud product_.
+> Providers MAY include documentation of _information resources_ beyond the _cloud service offering, or even entirely outside the scope of FedRAMP, in a FedRAMP assessment and authorization package supplement; these resources will not be FedRAMP authorized and MUST be clearly marked and separated from the _cloud service offering_.
 ---
 ### FRR-MAS-AY